Chart Color Schemes

 AreaSearch assessment of residential approval activity sees Stratton - Jane Brook among the top 30% of areas assessed nationwide

-Jane Brook in Stratton has seen around 39 residential properties approved each year over the past five financial years, totalling 199 homes.
-As of FY26, 20 approvals have been recorded.
-On average, each dwelling built between FY21 and FY25 attracted 2.6 new residents per year, indicating strong demand.
+Jane Brook in Stratton has seen approximately 39 residential properties granted approval annually over the past five financial years, totalling 199 homes.
+As of FY26, 21 approvals have been recorded.
+On average, each dwelling built between FY21 and FY25 has attracted 2.6 new residents per year, indicating strong demand that supports property values.

-The average construction cost value for these dwellings was $277,000.
+The average construction cost value of new homes is $277,000.
 Compared to Greater Perth, Stratton - Jane Brook has significantly lower building activity, with 59.0% fewer approvals per person.
-This constrained supply typically supports existing home prices and demand.
-All recent developments have been detached houses, maintaining the area's low-density character.
+This limited new construction typically reinforces demand and pricing for existing homes.
+Recent development has exclusively comprised detached houses, maintaining the area's low-density character and attracting space-seeking buyers.

-With approximately 174 people per dwelling approval, Jane Brook exhibits growth area characteristics.
-Future projections estimate an addition of 665 residents by 2041.
-Given current development patterns, new housing supply should meet demand, providing favourable conditions for buyers and potentially facilitating population growth beyond current projections.
+With around 174 people per dwelling approval, Stratton - Jane Brook exhibits growth area characteristics.
+According to AreaSearch's latest quarterly estimate, Stratton - Jane Brook is projected to add 665 residents by 2041.
+Given current development patterns, new housing supply should readily meet demand, providing favourable conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development